chef/chef-web-docs/content/chef_license_accept.md

-`kitchen-inspec` uses Chef InSpec as a library, and is not covered by the EULA when installed as a gem, but is covered by the EULA when packaged as part of the ChefDK installation.
+`kitchen-inspec` uses Chef InSpec as a library, and is not covered by the EULA when installed as a gem, but is covered by the EULA when packaged as part of the Chef Workstation installation.
 Accept the license in a similar way to the Chef Infra Client license - specify the `CHEF_LICENSE` environment variable, specify the `chef_license` config under the verifier section in `kitchen.yml` or persist the acceptance locally.